Cleveland High School (Los Angeles): Academic programs

 The Academy of Art and Technology (AOAT) was established in 2004 at Cleveland High School.
 AOAT, a California Partnership Academy and California Lighthouse Academy, offers an art and technology-based education.
 Students are educated in graphic design, web design, and illustration.
 The programs mission is to provide all students with skills to succeed in the workforce and college.

 The School for Advanced Studies (SAS) provides state-identified gifted students with a rigorous program of study that aligns with the UC system admission requirements.
 SAS offers students college-level studies in English, social sciences, mathematics, biological and physical sciences, and languages other than English.
 Students can choose from 23 Advanced Program courses and other on-campus college classes offered at Cleveland High School.

 The Humanities Magnet was established in 1981.
 The curriculum explores the history and modern expressions of diverse ideas, multicultural ideas, and the functions of art through the ages.
 The Humanities program also known as CORE focuses on giving students an education based on our development, culture, diversity, and similar attributes.

 The Global Media Studies Magnet (GMS) focuses on social justice themes and communication arts.
 Students learn to communicate their ideas through film and animations.
-Students learn to use media skills for the good of global community and our given the chance to engage with students around the world to explore current social issues.
+Students learn to use media skills for the good of global community and are given the chance to engage with students around the world to explore current social issues.

+In 2022, a $170 million modernization project was completed which included a 450-seat performing art center, two multi-story classroom buildings, and more.